digital-asset/docs.daml.com/docs/2.9.0/docs/canton/reference/error_codes.rst

 - parse the error information from the beginning of the description to obtain the error-id, the error category and the component.
 - use the gRPC-code to get the set of possible error categories.
 - if present, use the ``ResourceInfo`` included as ``Status.details``.
-Any request that fails due to some well-defined resource issues (contract, contract-key, package, party, template, domain) will contain these, calling out on what resource the failure is based on.
+Any request that fails due to some well-defined resource issues (contract, contract key, package, party, template, sync domain) will contain these, calling out on what resource the failure is based on.
 - use the ``RetryInfo`` to determine the recommended retry interval (or make this decision based on the category / gRPC code).
 - use the ``RequestInfo.id`` as the :ref:`correlation-id <tracing>`, included as ``Status.details``.
 - use the ``ErrorInfo.reason`` as error-id and ``ErrorInfo.metadata("category")`` as error category, included as ``Status.details``.